iceonsun/rsock/README.md

 For rsock server, only need to specify parameter `--daemon=1`

-If servers run normally, try to restart shadowsocks client.
+If servers run normally, try to restart kcptun client(turn shadowsocks on/off, this will restart kcptun).

 **rsock DOES NOT encrypt data**.
 Encrption happens in app level(kcptun).